 Wrap Up

-The Hyperlite Mountain Gear Junction is a great pack option and probably the pack Hylerlite should have made in the first place; it’s the perfect medium between the Southwest and Windrider.
-If you need a pack that’ lightweight enough for a thru-hike, but still rugged enough that you can beat the hell out of it, then you can’t go wrong with a Hyperlite.
+The Hyperlite Mountain Gear Junction is a great pack option and probably the pack Hylerlite should have made first; it’s the perfect medium between the Southwest and Windrider.
+You can’t go wrong with a Hyperlite if you need a pack that’s lightweight enough for a thru-hike but still rugged enough to beat the hell out of it.

-Now you just need to decide which model/size you want.
+Now you need to decide which model/size you want.
+Check out the Junction here.

 Similar Posts